Families are in crisis this back-to-school season. Your gift today can give them hope and guidance.

 John: When I’m stressed out, if there is ice cream in the house, I will eat it.

-Jim: Now, how do you know this?
+Jim: Now how do you know this?
 I think I’m not connecting the dots between stress and eating.

 John: Um-

-Jim: I just like ice cream, basically.
-I’ll eat it because I like it.
+Jim: Basically, I’ll eat it ’cause I like it.
 It tastes good.

-John: Maybe that’s why I eat it.
-I’m not stressed, Jim.
+John: I’m not stressed, Jim.
 I’m fine.

 Jim: (laughs) Is that a stress thing?
 I don’t know.

 Jim: Well, okay.
-I’d say ice cream’s probably mine, too.
+I’d say ice cream’s probably mine too.
 Which, chocolate or vanilla?

-Jim: Vanilla bean?
-It’s not bad, but chocolate’s good, too.
+Jim: Vanilla bean.
+It’s not bad.

 John: It is.